geohackweek/geohackweek.github.io/projects/alpine hydrology/readme.md

 #### Research Questions

-What are the reasons for differences?

-Hypotheses:
+The primary question: what are the reasons for differences between the predicted snow water equivalence from the hydrological model versus those from the LiDAR observations?

+Related questions:

 1. Are errors higher on specific slopes/aspects/shaded areas?
 2. Do certain areas of the watershed have larger errors than other due to modeled precip variability?
-3. Uncertainty in conversion of Lidar snow depth to SWE?
+3. Is there uncertainty in conversion of Lidar snow depth to SWE?
 Subpixel variability?
-4. Explore WRF fields

 #### Possible Methods